fox-archives/infrastructure-old/foundation/readme.md

 # foundation

-`foundation` is the master node, from which all other nodes are orchestrated from. `packer` is responsible for building the server image. `ansible-remote` is responsible for provisioning the machine. `foundation` has a static ip of `10.0.0.2`. it spawns two lxd machine containers (chosen over vms due to vtax)
+`foundation` is the master node, from which all other nodes are orchestrated from, at least indirectly. `packer` is responsible for building the server image. `ansible-remote` is responsible for provisioning the machine. `foundation` has a static ip of `10.0.0.2`. it spawns two lxd machine containers (to spare vtax). the machine provisioning `foundation` requires packer, ansible, and distrobuilder

-1. integrated kea dhcp4, kea dhcp ddns, and bind9 dns servers
+1. kea dhcp4, kea ddns, and bind9 dns server
-2. terraform, ansible, and distrobuilder, and a clone of this repository
+2. terraform, ansible, and distrobuilder, and a git clone of this repository
-3. misc

 ## packer